project-chip/connectedhomeip/docs/silabs/thread/RCP.md

 We have provided two ways to get the required image to flash the RCP.
 You can use one of the following options:

-1. Use the pre-built image `ot-rcp` image file
+1. Use the pre-built 'ot-rcp' image file
-2. Build the image file from the '`ot-efr32`' repository, which is listed on the [Matter Repositories and Commit Hashes page](../general/COMMIT_HASHES.md)
+2. Build the image file from the 'ot-efr32' repository, which is listed on the [Matter Repositories and Commit Hashes page](../general/COMMIT_HASHES.md)

 <br>